oxisto/oauth2go/README.md

 ## What is this?

-`oauth2go` aims to be a basic [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) server that implements at least some of the most basic OAuth 2.0 flows.
+`oauth2go` aims to be a basic [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) authorization server that implements at least some of the most basic OAuth 2.0 flows.
+Since the canonical import name for this package is `oauth2`, it also provides type aliases for exported structs and interfaces of the [`golang.org/x/oauth2`](https://pkg.go.dev/golang.org/x/oauth2) package, so that both OAuth 2.0 client and server structs can be accessed using an `oauth2` package.
+Additional structs for specialized client flows or endpoints still need to be retrieved from the corresponding sub-package, such as [`golang.org/x/oauth2/clientcredentials`](https://pkg.go.dev/golang.org/x/oauth2/clientcredentials).

+In it's bare form, this package only contains an *authorization server*, which does not have any "users" or any possibility to "log in", as this is the duty of an *authentication server*.
+However, for convenience, the `login` package includes a very basic authentication server which implements a POST form based `/login` endpoint and a simple login form located in [`login/login.html`](login/login.html).

 ## Why?

-This project mainly started out of the need to have a very small, embedded OAuth 2.0 server.
-The main use case was a "demo" or all-in-one-mode of a large micro-service application.
+This project mainly started out of the need to have a very small, embedded OAuth 2.0 authorization server, written in Go.
+The main use case was a "demo" or all-in-one-mode of a large micro-service application, as well as integration testing.
 In production deployments, this application uses a dedicated authentication server, but I wanted something for my "demo" mode.
 While there are some implementations out there, it was not easy to fulfill my requirements.

 *I wanted something small, lean and easily embedded in my Go code, not a full-blown authentication services with thousands of adapters and backends (written in Java).*